kdmukai/binance_bbb/README.md

 AWS_ACCESS_KEY_ID = ABCDEFGHIJKLMNOP
 AWS_SECRET_ACCESS_KEY = foobarfoobarfoobar
 ```
-_As noted you can also customize or omit AWS SNS email notification integration._
+_As noted you can also customize or omit AWS SNS notification integration._

 Also rename the dummy `portfolio.conf` to `portfolio_local.conf` for the next step.